-In reality, this 2000-year-old practice was introduced as a last resort by the Brahmins (the pious and scholarly Hindu upper class of India) to combat the wide-spread poisoning of men by their wives.
-The killing of husbands was a common crime across cultures throughout history: Violence by Women: A Historical Overview.
+In reality, this 2000-year-old practice was introduced as a last resort by the Brahmins—the pious and scholarly Hindu upper class of India—to combat the wide-spread poisoning of men by their wives.

 EXCERPT: Secret poisoning seems to have been a common crime in India from the earliest times.
 Few of our readers are probably aware that the Suttee, which we have taken such trouble to suppress, was originally introduced (certainly before the time of Strabo [64/63 B.C – 24 A.D], who lived at the commencement of our era) as a check upon the practice common amongst Indian women of poisoning their husbands.
 Passing over seventeen centuries we have the evidence of Captain Hamilton, who traded in India between 1688 and 1723 (quoted by Dr. Chevers) that the same system was then in existence:

 “In Canara [he observes], there are several customs peculiar to itself, and many of them are spread abroad to remote countries.
 Here it was that the custom of wives burning on the same pile with their deceased husbands had its beginning.
 It is reported that, before the Brahmins invented this law, poison was so well known and practised that the least quarrel that happened between a married couple cost the husband his life, and this law put a great stop to it; and now custom so far prevails that, if any faint-hearted lady has not courage enough to accompany her spouse to the other world, she is forthwith shaved and disregarded, and obliged to serve all her husband’s family in all kinds of drudgery.”